 What attributes make for a good compliance officer?

-Organization and being self-driven to learn are probably the 2 most important things.
+Organization and being self-driven to learn are probably the two most important things.
 There are a lot of moving pieces associated with being a compliance officer, so being able to stay organized and keep track of everything that is going on across 22 clinics is crucial.

 In the last few months, I’ve joined the Healthcare Compliance Association and started to work towards a certificate in healthcare compliance.
 There are so many areas of compliance that I have to learn about.
 So that self-driven learning is one of the most important things.

 There are very few people in the compliance world that have a clinical background.
 In that respect, I’m in a very unique position.
-I’ve been a tech, therapist, and a clinic director.
+I’ve been a tech, a therapist, and a clinic director.
 Having that background is very valuable because if I’m going to sit in my office and say that changes need to happen in the clinics, I need to understand how that affects each employee.
 Having that clinical experience allows me to do that.

 Who has been the biggest influence in your career?